kyokan/fnd/README.md

 ## Getting Started

-Check out the [documentations](./docs/README.md) for build and start up instruction.
+Check out the [documentation](./docs/README.md) for build and start-up instructions.

 ## Current Seed(s)
 Add the following seed to join the current network.